Holy Trinity (Masaccio): Figures

 The painted figures are roughly life-sized.
 For an adult of average height facing the painting, the line of sight would have been slightly above 'ground-level' in the work; with Death in the form of the crypt and skeleton directly front of them, and the promise of Salvation above.

 The architectural details painted on the wall (cornice, archivolts of arches, capitals) are brightly painted.
 The figures of the donors are located at the level of the viewer’s horizon and they are depicted from the perspective from below, and then, rising, the figures increase in size, according to their symbolic meaning, at the same time, as it were, moving deeper into the space of an imaginary chapel, the coffered vault of which is given in a strong perspective from below.
 The sarcophagus with the skeleton, although it occupies the lower part of the composition, on the contrary, is visible from above, as if located in a crypt under the floor of the church.

 Damaging and restoring

 Over the course of time and events (see above), the fresco has been damaged and subsequently restored.
 Much of the outer edge of the upper section, mainly architectural detail, is replacement work.
 Some regions of "new" paint can be clearly identified by differences in colour, visual texture and detail; and in certain places, by apparent "cracks" along the boundary between the original fresco surface, and areas of the design where the original surface is entirely absent and was repainted.
-The skeleton represents a memento mori, or reminder of death.

 Lower section

 The lower section, which depicts a skeleton in a tomb as a memento mori, has also lost significant paint.
-By this time, "standard practice" in restoration had become more conservative, with a stronger emphasis on preserving and revealing the authentic work of the original artist; whereas earlier restorations tended to have more focus on producing an aesthetically pleasing "recreation" of the artwork.
+By this timeRef?, "standard practice" in restoration had become more conservative, with a stronger emphasis on preserving and revealing the authentic work of the original artist; whereas earlier restorations tended to have more focus on producing an aesthetically pleasing "recreation" of the artwork.